KrishModh/Hostel-Managmment-System/README.md

-A modern and responsive **Hostel Management Web Application** with: - Student Portal - Rector/Admin Portal - Authentication System - Leave Management - Complaint Management - Mess Menu Controls - Dark / Light Theme - Responsive UI - Toast Notifications
+# 🏨 Hostel Management System

+A **modern, secure, and fully responsive Hostel Management Web Application** designed to simplify hostel operations for both **Students** and **Rector/Admin**.

+This system provides a smooth digital experience with role-based access, real-time status tracking, and a clean UI focused on usability and performance.

 ## 🚀 Features